igalneph/flow-models/README.md

 ---

+## Access to Source Code

+For academic integrity reasons, the full source code of this project is kept in a **private repository**.
+If you are a recruiter, hiring manager, or collaborator and would like to review the code,
+please feel free to [contact me](mailto:ygalnep@gmail.com).
+I will be glad to provide access upon request.

+---

 ## Project Overview

 Generative models aim to learn transformations from a simple distribution (e.g., Gaussian noise) into a complex data distribution.
 In this project, I implemented and analyzed two flow-based approaches: